SatGate-io/satgate/README.md

 An AI agent needs 50 API calls to research a topic.
 Each call costs $0.01.

-On Stripe:  $15.00 in fees (50 × $0.30 minimum)  ← 3,000% overhead
+On Card Rails:  $15.00 in fees (50 × $0.30 minimum)  ← 3,000% overhead
 On SatGate:     $0.50 total                          ← Just the value
 ```

-**We solve for the 99% of agent traffic that Stripe physically cannot touch.**
+**Captures the high-frequency agent traffic that is economically unviable on card rails.**

 **Bonus:** Every request costs money, so bots and scrapers can't abuse your API.
-Don't block them—monetize them. *(Economic DDoS Protection)*
+Don't block them—monetize them. *(Economic Rate Limiting — complements your WAF/CDN)*

 ---